The border properties

 See the Pen Explore (rounded) by Kei Nart (@codenart) on CodePen.

-There is also a short form of border-radius
+There is also a short form of border-radius properties which can help us to

 specify 4 values in a single line of code.
 The four values are placed in order: